-The settings marked with an asterisk () in the "Setting Range" column are initial defaults.
+The settings marked with an asterisk (\) in the "Setting Range" column are initial defaults.

-Parameter Name me Description Specifies the time until a note starts to sound after a key is pressed.
-AttackTime (Attack Time) Specifies the time ur itil a note starts to sound after a key is pressed. -64 to 0 [] to +63 ReleasTime (Release Time) Specifies the time a note continues to sound after a key is released. -64 to 0 [] to +63 CutOff (Cutoff Frequency) frequenc y.
-A larger v o 1 nts that are higher than a certain r, harder sound, while a lower -64 to 0 [] to +63 Vib.Type Specifies the vibrato type (vibrato waveform).
-Sin, Tri, Saw, Sqr (Vibrato Type) Setting Description Waveform Sin Sine wave \sim Tri Triangle wave Saw Sawtooth wave Sqr Square wave Vib.Depth (Vibrato Depth) Specifies Specifies how much vibrato is applied to a note.
+Parameter Name Description n Setting Range AttackTime (Attack Time) Specifies -64 to 0 to +63 ReleasTime (Release Time) Specifies -64 to 0 to +63 CutOff (Cutoff Frequency) frequenc Adjusts timbre by attenuating note components that are higher than a certain frequency.
+A larger value produces a brighter, harder sound, while a lower value produces a mellower, softer sound.
+Vib.Type Specifies the vibrato type (vibrato waveform) Sin , Tri, Saw, Sqr (Vibrato Type) Setting Description Waveform Sin Sine wave $\sim$ Tri Triangle wave Saw Sawtooth wave Sqr Square wave Vib.Depth (Vibrato Depth) Specifies Specifies how much vibrato is applied to a note.
 Vib.Rate (Vibrato Rate) Specifies Specifies the speed of the vibrato applied to a note.
 Vib.Delay (Vibrato Delay) Specifies Specifies how much time elapses until vibrato starts.
-Oct.Shift (Octave Shift) Shifts the e pitch upwa rds or downwards in oct ave steps. -2 to 0 [] to +2 Volume (Volume) Specifies level. the volume e level of all tones.
-A larg er value sets a higher volume 0 to 127 TouchSense (Touch Sense) amount o more cha values re of pressure a ange in volu sults in less applied to keyboard keys me in accordance with k accordance with the relative A larger positive value results ey pressure.
-A larger negative cordance with key pressure.
-Key e of 0 is set. -64 to 0 to +63 Rev.Send (Reverb Send) Specifies how much reverb is applied for eac h tone.
-0 to 40 [] to 127 Cho.Send (Chorus Send) Specifies how much chorus is applied for eac ch tone.
-0 [] to 127 DSP On Off (DSP On/Off) Specifies whether DSP should be applied (on) or not applied (oFF) to notes.
-The following four settings become enabled when "on" is selected for this setting.
-DSP Preset D Specifies the DSP to be applied to tones using DSP numbers (001 to 100: Preset DSPs; 101 to 200: User DSPs).
-Selecting "ton" applies the initial prese DSP of each tone.
-DSP Type (DSP Type) automati cally as the to the above DSP value that is set ou can modify the initial default 01 to 46 ^{1}
+Oct.Shift (Octave Shift) Shifts the Shifts the pitch upwards or downwards in octave steps.
+Volume (Volume) Specifies level. the volume e level of all tones.
+A larg er value sets a higher volume 0 to 127 TouchSense (Touch Sense) amount o more cha values re Specifies how much the volume changes in accordance with the relative amount of pressure applied to keyboard keys.
+A larger positive value results more change in volume in accordance with key pressure.
+A larger negative values results in less change in volume in accordance with key pressure.
+Key pressure does not affect volume when a value of 0 is set.
+Rev.Send (Reverb Send) Specifies s how much reverb is applied for eac h tone.
+0 to 40 to 127 Cho.Send (Chorus Send) Specifies how much chorus is applied for eac ch tone.
+0 to 127 DSP On Off (DSP On/Off) n) or not applied (oFF) to notes. when "on" is selected for this oFF, on DSP Preset D ng DSP numbers (001 to 100: ting "ton" applies the initial preset ton , 001 to 200 DSP Type (DSP Type) automati cally as the to the above DSP value that is set ou can modify the initial default 01 to 46